bernardmurungi6/-plsql_window_functions_28890_MUNYAWERA/README.md

 12. Few, S. (2012). *Show Me the Numbers: Designing Tables and Graphs to Enlighten* (2nd ed.).
 Analytics Press.

-*"Whoever is faithful in very little is also faithful in much."* — Luke 16:10

-As database professionals, our reputation depends on accuracy, integrity, and responsibility.
-This project demonstrates commitment to excellence in database development and analytical thinking.

 ---

 **End of README**